wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-sql-server-extend-on-premises-alwayson-availability-groups.md

 1. The provisioning process begins.
 When the wizard completes successfully, click **Close** to exit out of the wizard.

->[AZURE.NOTE] The Add Azure Replica Wizard creates a log file in <Users>\<user name>\AppData\Local\SQL Server\AddReplicaWizard.
+>[AZURE.NOTE] The Add Azure Replica Wizard creates a log file in Users\User Name\AppData\Local\SQL Server\AddReplicaWizard.
 This log file can be used to troubleshoot failed Azure replica deployments.
 If the Wizard fails executing any action, all previous operations are rolled back, including deleting the provisioned VM.

-## Create an Availability Group Listener
+## Create an availability group listener

 After the availability group has been created, you should create a listener for clients to connect to the replicas.
 Listeners direct incoming connections to either the primary or a read-only secondary replica.
 For more information on listeners, see [Configure an ILB listener for AlwaysOn Availability Groups in Azure](/documentation/articles/virtual-machines-sql-server-configure-ilb-alwayson-availability-group-listener).

-## Next Steps
+## Next steps

 In addition to using the **Add Azure Replica Wizard** to extend your AlwaysOn Availability Group to Azure, you might also move some SQL Server workloads completely to Azure.
 To get started, see [Provisioning a SQL Server Virtual Machine on Azure](/documentation/articles/virtual-machines-provision-sql-server).